BrunoLerner/MPI-threads-lab/README.md

 # MPI-threads-lab
-Versions of a program that realize some operations in a matrix.
-Using MPI and threads in different ways and doing a benchmark.
+Versions of a program that realizes some operation in a matrix and adding it.
 `#define matrix_size 16000`

 ## Approaches